ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/web/nextra/first-steps.md

 prev: /practicas/nextra.md
 next: mdx.md
 ---
-# Comented reading of "Get Started tutorial"
+# Nextra: Comented reading of "Get Started tutorial"
 This are my comments on the [Get Started Tutorial of Nextra for the docs theme](https://nextra.site/docs/docs-theme/start).

 > Nextra Docs Theme is a theme that includes almost everything you need to build a